Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections (See Below).
+• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections.
 Students who are placed into MTH O99 or MTH 101 are advised to consider additional coursework in the summer and/or fall to advance in their math sequence.

-• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take GSC 110, GSC 111 or speak with an advisor.
+• If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), take Environmental Statistics (MSC 204), The Earth System (GSC 110) or Earth History (GSC111), or speak with your transitional guide.

 See Bulletin for